 Competition is good.
 But having a monopoly is even better!

 Think about it.
 If I am the ONLY person in the world selling this product or service, I can charge more and make a ton more profit.
-I’m unique, memorable and highly sharable simply because I’m the only one doing it.
+I’m unique, memorable and highly shareable simply because I’m the only one doing it.

 Apple is a monopoly.
 Yes, there are other phone companies, but Apple has carved out their own unique world and are living in their own monopoly.